iwang2/Fall_2018/psyc1101_text.md

 - **socially desireable bias** - responding in a way that is seen as acceptable by others
 - **illusory superiority** - tendency to describe our own behavior as better than average
 - **volunteer bias** - people who are willing to answer uncomfortable survey questions are overrepresented

+## Research Ethics
+Standards of behavior; principles that outline how people should be educated, treated, and respected when participating in a study.
+a.
+Beneficence and Nonmaleficence - striving to do good and avoiding experiments that can intentionally harm participants
+b.
+Fidelity and Responsibility - be honest and reliable
+c.
+Integrity - accurate, honest, non-biased practices
+d.
+Justice - researchers should not include/exclude any group from particpation for reasons unrelated to the study
+e.
+Respect for People's Rights and Dignity - open and honest communication about study details, respect of privacy, etc.